 How Football Trading Works

 If you are reading this article then you probably already have at least some idea of how Football trading works, at the very least the basic mechanics of “back high / lay low” and how to lock-in a profit when using a betting exchange such as Betfair!

 As such, in the remainder of this article, I will assume you already understand the basics and will look more at how football trading works in terms of applying a trading strategy as opposed to the underlying mechanics themselves.
 If you are unsure of these mechanics please read my Betfair Trading for Beginners article first and then return to this point.

 With the above introduction out of the way, we can now start thinking about how trading works on a more conceptual level (basically this will cover choosing the market to trade, thinking about how said market might develop over time, any associated risks and how best to get in and out thus completing the trade).

 One of the first (and most important) things to think about when choosing a football trading strategy is whether to deploy a pre-game or an in-play strategy, this is really important and will determine how the entire trade is framed and executed thereafter.

-Having said this, pre-game trading shouldn't be ruled out altogether, with the right understanding and knowledge of the markets it is possible to deploy certain strategies which can make bank all the way until kick-off!
-Pre-game trading is also inherently lower risk then in-play trading (since there are no goals, red cards, injuries etc.) meaning it is potentially a great place to start, get a feel for the markets and then move on to in-play trading strategies later on!
+Having said this, pre-game trading shouldn’t be ruled out altogether, with the right understanding and knowledge of the markets it is possible to deploy certain strategies which can make bank all the way until kick-off!
+Pre-game football trading is also inherently lower risk then in-play trading (since there are no goals, red cards, injuries etc. to get caught out by) meaning it is potentially a great place to start and get a feel for the markets before moving on to in-play trading strategies later on!